acaranta/youtube-channelArchiver/README.md

 * a media directory where to save your videos, mounted on ```/ytdl/media```
 * a config dir mounted on /ytdl/config, containing a file named ```channel_list.txt``` listing 1 playlist per line, the plaulists you want to dl
 * (optional) A loop wait (in seconds, defaults to 7200) env var (named RUNEVERY) which the container will wait between two runs
+* (optional) if a file named cookies.txt is found in /ytdl/config, youtubedl will use it

 ## run :
 ```